Welcome | Forum | Young scholars | Textbook | Summer school | Teaching materials | Previous workshops | About

 To cite this book: Economic Principles in Cell Biology (2024).
 The Economic Cell Collective.
 No commercial publisher | Authors open access book. doi: 10.5281/zenodo.8156386.

-Please see the list of authors and supporting institutions.
+See the list of authors and supporting institutions.

 This project thrives on collaboration, and we're grateful for your willingness to support it.
-You are welcome contribute to our book.
+You are welcome contribute to our book!
 To learn more about what you can do, please follow this link!

 The book is published under the Creative Commons license CC BY-SA.
 This license allows you to share and adapt (also for commercial purposes) if you give appropriate credit, provide a link to the license, and indicate whether changes were made.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license CC BY-SA.